Code-Institute-Submissions/ms4-siopa-fia/README.md

 |USE_AWS	|```True```

 8. In the Deploy tab, under Deployment method, selected GitHub and then set up automatic deploys.
 When the app has finished building, click **Open app** button on the top right of the page.
-9. Commented out current DATABASE setting in settings.py, and add the following code instead -
+9. Commented out current DATABASE setting in settings.py, and add the following code instead:
 ```
 DATABASES = {
         'default': dj_database_url.parse("<your Postgres database URL here>")